Myanmar To Send Rep To Regional Summit For First Time In Three Years - UrduPoint

 "They may have thought that it's better to have their own voice heard rather than be on the outside."

-Aung Kyaw Moe, permanent secretary at the Myanmar foreign ministry, attended a meeting of foreign ministers on Tuesday ahead of the main summit, AFP journalists saw.
+Aung Kyaw Moe, permanent secretary at the Myanmar foreign ministry, attended a meeting of foreign ministers on Tuesday ahead of the main summit but refused to answer reporters' questions.

 The junta has been reeling from battlefield defeats to ethnic minority armed groups and pro-democracy "People's Defence Forces" that rose up to oppose its coup.

-Last weekend, Indonesia hosted talks on the Myanmar conflict involving ASEAN, the European Union and the United Nations, as well as numerous anti-junta groups.
+Indonesia hosted talks on the Myanmar conflict last week involving ASEAN, the European Union and the United Nations, as well as numerous anti-junta groups.

+Malaysia takes over as ASEAN chair after the summit and foreign minister Mohamad Hasan said the Jakarta meeting showed that talks must involve all parties in Myanmar.

+"The takeaway is that we have to approach everybody in Myanmar.
+Myanmar also has to listen to ASEAN," he told reporters in Vientiane.

 ASEAN, long criticised as a toothless talking shop hamstrung from taking firm action by its principle of making decisions by consensus, has made little progress in its efforts to resolve the Myanmar crisis.